techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 - Videos or animations embedded in PowerPoint Live presentations
 - Multi-screen share

 Calls in Teams are unscheduled, peer-to-peer Teams client sessions (encompassing internal and external Teams users).
-In convenience and compliance recording, policy scope for calls will include Teams PSTN calls, if the user has one of the following licenses: Microsoft 365 E5, Office 365 E5, or Microsoft/Office 365 E3 with Teams Phone Add-on license.
+In convenience and compliance recording, policy scope for calls includes Teams PSTN calls, if the user has one of the following licenses: Microsoft 365 E5, Office 365 E5, or Microsoft/Office 365 E3 with Teams Phone Add-on license.

 > [!TIP]
 > To learn and share more about recording options that you may allow your users to control, refer to [Record a meeting in Microsoft Teams](https://support.microsoft.com/office/record-a-meeting-in-microsoft-teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24).